We are breaking down barriers.

-- Canadian Citizen or Permanent Resident (legally able to work in Canada)
+2. Canadian citizen or permanent resident (must be legally able to work in Canada)

-- Able to provide proof of Grade 12, GED or equivalent
+3. Must have proof of Grade 12 or equivalent

-- Available full time for the length of the 6-month program
+4. Must be available full time for the entirety of the program

 - 10 Weeks of training sessions, twice per week